Zhanghao1999math/homepage/README.md

 My [slides](Files/2025.Rocky.Mountain.pdf) at Rocky Mountain Representation Theory Seminar describe the relation between sewing-factorization theorem and coend.

-Bin Gui's [slides](Files/2025_SJTU.pdf) at SJTU describe the relation between sewing-factorization theorem and pseudo-traces.
+Bin Gui's [slides](Files/2025_SJTU.pdf) at Université Paris-Saclay describe how pseudo-traces and (co)ends are related.

 If you have any questions, feel free to send me an e-mail.